 - Lack of a comprehensive treatment team.
 To accurately assess, develop a treatment plan and implement the most effective treatment possible – a comprehensive treatment team is more likely to provide superior results than one individual outpatient clinician.

-Asheville Academy for Girls’ team includes:
+Asheville Academy’ team includes:

 - A licensed psychiatrist